KebinSuzuki/Template-Forge/README.md

   Use **Template Forge: Open Template** to view the contents of a template.

 - **Delete a Component from a Template:**
-  Use **Template Forge: Delete Component** to remove a specific component or folder from a template configuration.
+  Use **Template Forge: Delete Component from template** to remove a specific component or folder from a template configuration.

 ### Configuration

 Template Forge allows you to store your default settings.
 For example, you can set a default project path:

-1. Open the Command Palette and select **Template Forge: Set Default Project Path**.
+1. Open the Command Palette and select **Template Forge: Default project path**.
 2. Enter the path you wish to use as the default.
 3. The extension saves your configuration for future commands.